awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-batch-jobqueue.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `State`  <a name="cfn-batch-jobqueue-state"></a>
 The state of the job queue\.
 If the job queue state is `ENABLED`, it is able to accept jobs\.
+If the job queue state is `DISABLED`, new jobs cannot be added to the queue, but jobs already in the queue can finish\.
 *Required*: No
 *Type*: String
 *Allowed values*: `DISABLED | ENABLED`